Blog Details

 5. Can you independently explore the island?

 You can certainly take your time and independently tour the island.
-In fact, greater beauty is discovered by exploring more.
+Greater beauty is discovered by exploring more.

 6. What is the cost of the Ross Island light and sound show tickets?